This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 On the way back take the path that follows Barnes Creek downstream to the Lake Crescent Lodge.

-We took the path from here to the lodge after finishing Marymere, not realizing we could have taken a short cut.
+We took the path from here to the lodge after finishing Marymere, not realizing we could have taken a shortcut.

 The Moments in Time Trail follows the shores of Lake Crescent through the ethereal woods and offers panels with more information on the region.

-Soleduck Falls Trail
+Sol Duc Falls Trail

-Soleduck Falls is one of the most beautiful hikes and Olympic National Park waterfalls in the park!
+Sol Duc Falls is one of the most beautiful hikes and Olympic National Park waterfalls in the park!

-The 1.6 mile return hike takes you along the Soleduck River and through a lush old growth forest.
+The 1.6 mile return hike takes you along the Soleduck River and through a lush old-growth forest.
 It’s a mostly level trail with boardwalks making it a great trail for people of all ages and abilities.

-The Sol Duc Falls are beautiful.
+The Sol Duc Falls is beautiful.

-They are not the tallest or most powerful waterfalls, but the way they plummet 40 ft. into a narrow gorge via in three separate parallel streams with dense green forest surrounding it is mesmerizing.
+They are not the tallest or most powerful waterfalls, but the way they plummet 40 ft. into a narrow gorge via three separate parallel streams with dense green forest surrounding it is mesmerizing.

 The separate streams regather in the canyon covered with moss and ferns and then roll on back downstream the rover under a rustic log bridge and through the forest.

-Sol Doc Falls live up to their name, which is a Quillayute name roughly translates into ‘sparkling waters.’
+Sol Doc Falls live up to their name, which is a Quillayute name that roughly translates into ‘sparkling waters.’

-You can enjoy a front-row view of the mighty Soleduck Falls from multiple viewpoints above, below and on level!
+You can enjoy a front-row view of the mighty Soleduck Falls from multiple viewpoints above, below, and on level!

 Land of the Ancients

-The understory is abundant with huckleberries, elderberries and a soft green carpet.
+The understory is abundant with huckleberries, elderberries, and a soft green carpet.

 It’s magical and a hidden secret of the Olympic NP, shared with us by Rob!

-It’s on the right hand side as you drive to the Sol Duc Rainforest so keep an eye out for it on the right hand side of the road.
+It’s on the right-hand side as you drive to the Sol Duc Rainforest so keep an eye out for it on the right-hand side of the road.
 It’s just over nine miles from Highway 101.

-Run to the Olympic rainforest with its massive trees, lush vegetation and Roosevelt elk.
+Run to the Olympic rainforest with its massive trees, lush vegetation, and Roosevelt elk.